 It is common for individuals to worry about the cost of counselling.
 Consider the benefits of this short term investment.
 Taking care of yourself and getting what you need is important..the cost of not getting help is much higher.
 Your health and well being is worth the investment.

 Can I bring my baby?
 My partner?
 A friend?
 Absolutely.
-My office is a comfortable, baby-friendly space.
-Deciding to engage in counselling is a courageous step in a very positive direction, but it can still feel scary.
-Using your supports is wise and strongly encouraged.
+The office is a comfortable, baby-friendly space.

 What if I make an appointment and need to cancel?
 Since the scheduling of a counselling appointment involves the reservation of a time specifically for you, a minimum of 24 hours notice is required for rescheduling or cancelling an appointment.
 Unless we reach a different agreement, the full fee will be charged for sessions missed without such notification.
 Please review our Cancellation Policy for more details.